cloudmesh-book/book-latex-2018/cloud-clusters/chapters/rest/swagger-spec.md

 :   as part of a cluster.

-The Virtual Cluster example API Definition {#S:vcluster-spec}
+The Virtual Cluster example API Definition
 ------------------------------------------

 ### Terminology